 Were you brave enough to eat the cake?
 Did you catch John Duckworth’s meditative video, or Martha Brim’s Kayne-inspired dance?

-If you were unable to attend Awakening or just want to relive your experience, head over to the Enough Pie Facebook page for more photos, or check out this video by Casey Toth of The Post and Courier.
+If you were unable to attend Awakening or just want to relive your experience, head over to the Enough Pie Facebook page for more photos.

 Awakening was about far more than breathing life into a vacant building.
 Awakening was more than just an event.
 Awakening shouldn’t just be quantified by the number of participating artists, installations, performances, volunteers or attendees.
 Beyond the bricks and mortar framework of 1600 Meeting is a community of artists, small businesses and citizen placemakers that are already awake and ready to go.
 We at Enough Pie have been inspired by the transformative power of the arts to unite, collaborate and build community – together.